 The ECSPM has just celebrated the EUROPEAN DAY OF LANGUAGES on 26 September and INTERNATIONAL TRANSLATION DAY on 30 September.

-We have compiled information about the CURUM constituents – their mission, their research projects, activities, publications and their future This information is presented in the CURUM BOOKLET we produced and presented to members.
-It will be uploaded on our website before the 2020 Symposium.
+- We have compiled information about the CURUM constituents – their mission, their research projects, activities, publications and their future.
+This information is presented in the CURUM BOOKLET we produced and presented to members.

 - We are upgrading and updating our website, so that it contains even more useful information and material than it does now.
 It will be online by end October.